sul-dlss-deprecated/rialto-derivatives/README.md

 [![CircleCI](https://circleci.com/gh/sul-dlss-labs/rialto-derivatives.svg?style=svg)](https://circleci.com/gh/sul-dlss-labs/rialto-derivatives)

-This project contains Lambda functions that migrate data from Neptune to Solr and Postgres when an appropriately formatted SNS message is received
+This project contains Lambda functions that migrate data from Neptune to Solr and Postgres when an appropriately formatted SNS message is received.
+In the RIALTO architecture these messages come from https://github.com/sul-dlss-labs/rialto-trigger-rebuild when a full rebuild is needed or from https://github.com/sul-dlss-labs/sparql-loader when a single entity needs to be updated.

 ## Running a lambda on localstack